tex216/Mobile-Android-App-Development/GroupProject/Docs/DesignDocument.md

 ## 4 User Interface Design v3
 v1 to v2: Updated most designs based on implentation, included more screens for error handling and successful submission
 \
-v2 to v3: Updated Updated screens with updated toast message for successful submission
+v2 to v3: Updated screens with updated toast message for successful submission

 <section mockups>
     <table class="gui">